 If the ncd-SSB-RedCapInitialBWP-SDT IE is contained in the DU to CU RRC Information IE that is included in the UE CONTEXT MODIFICATION RESPONSE message, the gNB-CU shall, if supported, use it as described in TS 38.331 [8].

+If the RACH-less HO Completion Indicator IE is included in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, inform the UE of the RACH-less handover completion as specified in [16].